GMA Network (company): I Heart Movies

-Pinoy Hits is a Filipino digital television channel owned by GMA Network.
-The channel was initially launched on January 2, 2023, and officially launched on January 16, 2023.

 International broadcasts

 GMA Pinoy TV

-In March 2005, GMA Network launched its first international channel, GMA Pinoy TV.
+On March 14, 2005, GMA Network Inc. launched its first international channel, GMA Pinoy TV.
 The channel is targeted toward Filipino communities worldwide.
 Flagship programs from GMA Network are shown aside from in-house programming.
-It also syndicates shows.
-GMA Pinoy TV is available in key cities in the United States, Canada, Middle East, Australia, New Zealand and some parts of Asia and Europe.
+It also syndicates shows and aired a simulcast of ABS-CBN Studios' It's Showtime with TFC and AMBS' All TV.
+GMA Pinoy TV is available in cities in the United States, Canada, the Middle East, Australia, New Zealand and some parts of Asia and Europe.

 GMA Life TV

-In February 2008, GMA International launched its second international channel via GMA Life TV.
-It carries programming from GMA Network and from its former lifestyle channel in the Philippines, Q. It also carries new programs broadcast by the news channel, GMA News TV.
-GMA Life TV is available through satellite and cable TV system worldwide.
+On February 16, 2008, GMA International launched its second international channel, GMA Life TV.
+It carries programming from GMA Network and its former lifestyle channel in the Philippines, Q. It also carries new programs broadcast by the news channel, GMA News TV.
+GMA Life TV is available through cable and satellite television providers worldwide.

-GMA News TV International
+GMA News TV

-GMA International announced the launch of GMA News TV International in July 2011.
-It will be available through satellite and cable TV systems worldwide.
-It will be the third international channel of GMA Network Inc., together with GMA Pinoy TV and GMA Life TV.
-GMA News TV International is current available on a preview channel basis in Australia via UBI World TV and FetchTV, IPS/AccessTV in Japan and GUdTV in Guam.
+On July 1, 2011, GMA International launched its third international channel, GMA News TV (formerly GMA News TV International).
+Its programming consisting of news and public affairs programs produced by GMA Integrated News and GMA Public Affairs.
+The channel is available through cable and satellite television providers worldwide.
+It is the third international channel of GMA Network Inc. after GMA Pinoy TV and GMA Life TV.

 Radio

 DZBB

 DZBB, also known as Super Radyo DZBB 594 is the AM radio station of RGMA in Metropolitan Manila, one of GMA Network's subsidiaries.
-Radio studios are located at GMA Network Center in Quezon City while its radio transmitter is at Obando, Bulacan.
-The station operates 24 hours a day except every Monday midnight.
+Radio studios are located at 3rd floor of GMA Network Studio Annex, EDSA corner GMA Network Drive, Diliman, Quezon City while its radio transmitter is at Camia St., Brgy.
+Panghulo, Obando, Bulacan.
+The station operates 24 hours a day, except on Sundays in where it goes off air from midnight to 03:00 am.
 Some of the programs of GMA and GTV's Dobol B TV block are simultaneously simulcast on the station.

 DWLS

 DWLS-FM, also known as Barangay LS 97.1, is the FM radio station of RGMA in Metropolitan Manila, a subsidiary of GMA Network.
-Its main radio studios are located at the GMA Network Center in Quezon City and its transmitter is at Tandang Sora Avenue, Quezon City.
+Its main radio studios are located at the 3rd floor of GMA Network Studio Annex, EDSA corner GMA Network Drive, Diliman, Quezon City and its transmitter is at Tandang Sora Avenue, Barangay Culiat, Quezon City.
 DWLS is the assigned call letters for the radio station and it was derived from the name of Loreto Stewart, the wife of its founder, Robert La Rue "Uncle Bob" Stewart.